10 Ways Pets Help Improve Your Stress & Mental Health

 If you want to raise a happy and healthy teen, get them their very own pet!

-A new research study found that pets clearly have a beneficial effect on childhood stress and anxiety.
+A new research study found that pets help with childhood stress and anxiety.
 As a result, children who grow up with pets may have an increased chance of becoming well-adjusted adults.
 Pets can reduce stress, anxiety, and depression.
 They encourage exercise and playfulness in children while providing unconditional love to adults.
 Pets provide valuable companionship for older adults who have been lonely or feel isolated from the world around them their entire lives because of a disability.

 Caring for an animal also helps children grow up more secure with themselves as they get older.
 Being around pets will teach them the importance of responsibility at such a young age that it becomes second nature when caring for other people later on down the road.